 In my current role, I lead a small team with strong access to Chinese-language sources and datasets.
 We integrate primary material, data analysis, and satellite imagery with open-source methods that are continuously refined.
 Working in volatile China-related contexts and shifting geopolitical conditions, we sustain clarity and reliability through constant adaptation that is rarely seen elsewhere.
-The findings are presented in the way I learned in newsrooms: rigorous, accessible, and independent.We’re always looking for new research questions that push us to think in new ways.
+The findings are presented in the way I learned in newsrooms: rigorous, accessible, and independent.---Areas of focus

 I published my first piece of journalism as a university student on summer break, in The New York Times.
 The story investigated a flooding disaster in Hebei, China, where government mismanagement lead to severe human consequences.After freelancing for a range of outlets on geopolitics, business, and human rights, I joined The New York Times full time soon after graduating.
 Since then, my investigations have examined influence campaigns, technology transfers, and forced labour supply chains, among other issues.At the Australian Strategic Policy Institute, I led Uyghurs for Sale (2020) and The Architecture of Repression (2021) -- both regarding mass human rights violations in northwest China.
 This body of work has been cited in the UN’s Xinjiang report, informed legislation in the U.S., UK, and Australia, and dozens of media outlets.
 Both reports remain reference points in human rights and supply chain compliance.These projects broke ground by applying methods rarely used in an environment that was growing increasingly opaque.
 When direct access to Xinjiang was cut off, my team turned to satellite imagery.
 When records were removed from the internet, we recovered them.
 When companies concealed supply chains, we developed techniques to trace them.
 The capacity to innovate under constraint continues to define my research practice.